sathomas/jsDataV.is/src/text/apnd/03-objects.md

 Note also that JavaScript requires that all of an object's keys are unique.
 That's not necessarily the case for values.
 If you have an object in which multiple keys have the same value, then `invert()` only keeps the last of those keys in the inverted object.
 For example, `_({key1: value, key2: value}).invert()` returns `{value: key2}`.

 ### Object Subsets

-If the objects that contain our data include attributes that we don't need, it may be helpful to transform the objects by eliminating the unnecessary attributes.
-The `pick()` function is Underscore.js's most straightforward tools for that transformation.
-We simply pass it a list of attributes that we want to retain.
+When you want to clean up an object by eliminating unnecessary attributes, you can use Underscore.js's `pick()` function.
+Simply pass it a list of attributes that you want to retain.

 ``` {.javascript .numberLines}
 > _(pizza).pick("size","crust")